darksidewalker/dasiwa-comfyui-installer/README.md

 * **Hardware-Aware:** Intelligent detection for **NVIDIA** (Pascal through Blackwell/50-series), **AMD**, and **Intel** GPUs with optimized Torch mapping.
 * **Smart Node Sync:** Automated installation of nodes from `custom_nodes.txt`, supporting Git submodules and editable packages (`| pkg`).
 * **Self-Healing Logic:** The installer automatically checks for logic updates and launcher improvements on every run.
+* **Sage-Attention v2:** The installer can optionally try to build and install Sage-Attention v2 into the portable environment.

 ## 🛡️ Zero-Conflict Architecture